vaadin/proposal-for-vaadin-form/README.md

 ```

 Key points this example illusrates:
- - when using Vaadin Components there is no need to define the mark-up to display a validation spinner, or an error message.
+ - when using Vaadin components there is no need to define the mark-up to display a validation spinner, or an error message.
 These features are available out-of-the-box
  - when `<vaadin-form-field>` finds a light DOM child that implements `VaadinFormFieldMixin`, it automatically hooks up the event handlers and field properties, so that there is no need to define a custom field renderer
  - it is possible to create non-Vaadin Web Components that implement `VaadinFormFieldMixin`.
 Such Web Components would require less code to be used inside Vaadin Forms.